 DC comics and movie fans may not agree on a lot of things, but one thing they come together on is that Captain Boomerang makes a very annoying villain.
 Loyalty is not his cup of tea.

 In Suicide Squad Vol. 4 #2 as well as in the live-action film, Captain Boomerang tricked Slipknot into abandoning the team and encourages him to escape.
-Unfortunately for Slipknot, Amanda Waller activated the explosive in his head as soon as he tried to escape.
+Unfortunately for Slipknot, Amanda Waller activated the explosive in his head as he tried to escape.

 7) Good Guys: The Squad Shared Their Life Force With Killer Frost To Take Down Eclipso

 The Justice League dedicate their lives to saving the world and maintaining justice.
 In Justice League Vs. Suicide Squad, however, this script is flipped on its head.
-In the series, the Suicide Squad, in collaboration with Batman and Maxwell Lord, teamed up to face off with the Justice League who had all been corrupted by Eclipso.
+In the series, the Suicide Squad, along with Batman and Maxwell Lord, teamed up to face off with the Justice League who had all been corrupted by Eclipso.

 Killer Frost had to create a prism strong enough to reflect Superman’s heat vision.
 To subdue Eclipso’s powers, the squad members offered to share their life forces with her, a symbol of the team’s surprising selflessness.